Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02

-In the proton flux calculation phase, leveraging the robust feature extraction capabilities of deep neural networks (DNNs), we propose and train a deep residual neural network to learn the features of the imputed NM data, aiming to predict the daily proton flux in the AMS data across various rigidity intervals.
-Experimental results demonstrate that the trained deep model effectively captures the underlying patterns between NM data and AMS proton flux, achieving an $R^2$ score of 0.9984 on the test set.
+In the proton flux calculation phase, leveraging the robust feature extraction capabilities of deep neural networks (DNNs), we propose and train a deep residual neural network to learn the features of the imputed NM data, aiming to predict the daily proton flux in the AMS dataset across various rigidity intervals.
+Experimental results demonstrate that the trained deep model effectively captures the underlying patterns between NM count rates and AMS proton flux, achieving an $R^2$ score of 0.9984 on the test set.

-In terms of application, since NM data provide high-resolution input to the proposed DNN, our approach can produce high temporal-resolution AMS proton flux data, such as hourly flux data, by utilizing the corresponding high temporal-resolution NM data.
-Such data are important for studying rapidly changing transient events, such as FDs, because they enable us to observe their structures more clearly.
+In terms of application, since NMs provide high-resolution input to the proposed DNN, our approach can compute high temporal resolution cosmic proton flux, such as hourly flux, by utilizing the corresponding high temporal resolution NM dataset, which is important for studying rapidly changing transient events, such as FDs.

 The unusual polar field reversal during Solar Cycle 24 is a critical phenomenon for understanding the dynamics of solar magnetic fields and their hemispheric asymmetries.
 However, AMS measurements during this period suffer from data gaps, which hinder comprehensive analysis and prevent the application of wavelet analysis to study periodicities, as done for other continuous time intervals.
 To address this challenge, our work reconstructs the missing data for AMS from this period, creating a continuous dataset.
 Thanks to the high accuracy of our proposed predicting method, this reconstruction enables more detailed and accurate studies of the unusual polar field reversal, including wavelet analyses, contributing significantly to the understanding of solar and heliospheric processes during this period.